-- 2. Click Edit.
+- 2. Click Edit to configure VEN settings.

 - 3. In the Tampering Protection section, select Yes to require a maintenance token when running VEN commands on the VEN CTL.

 - 4. Click Save.

 Generate a VEN Maintenance Token

 Before you generate a VEN and Endpoint maintenance token, you must enable the feature for your organization.